vas11yev1work/vas11yev1work.github.io/src/pages/cv.md

 Remote (Dubai, UAE)

 - **Core project:** Developed an internal platform for 1500+ users with up to 90,000 requests per day including business logic, coding, and tech documentation, which reduced personnel costs by 42% and order processing time for the Procurement department.
-- **New feature:** Built a NestJS microservice (Puppeteer-based) for HTML-to-PDF conversion, replacing a deprecated system and providing flexible support for various B2B document formats.
+- **New features:** Built a NestJS microservice (Puppeteer-based) for HTML-to-PDF conversion, replacing a deprecated system and providing flexible support for various B2B document formats.

 *Stack: Vue 2/3, Pinia, TypeScript, Jest, NuxtJS, NestJS*